Albuquerque, NM -- Oxidative stress causes many inflammatory diseases. Read what, why, and how to overcome its adverse effects on your general health

 - Lipid Peroxides

 The patient should fast for ten (10) hours overnight before collecting the urine and the blood draw.
 It is best to schedule ahead with the Injection and Infusion Clinic of ABQ to avoid any confusion and inconvenience.
-You may schedule an appointment at the front desk or call our hotline at 505-445-4300.
+You may schedule an appointment at the front desk or call our hotline.

 The body is constantly in a battle against environmental stress and pathogens.
 Oxidative stress happens when the body’s naturally occurring antioxidants can no longer address free radicals’ buildup.